 People living in rural communities are more likely to be uninsured, to face barriers to accessing lifesaving health care, and to die from pregnancy-related complications than their nonrural counterparts, due to lack of insurance coverage, affordability, poor access to doctors and hospitals, and workforce shortages.
 Rural residents face limited insurer options, and in 10 percent of counties across the country – mostly rural counties – residents can only choose from one insurer.
 Ineligibility and fear of immigration enforcement are added challenges for rural Indigenous and Latino people and noncitizens.
+Physician shortages have left a number of rural counties without critical care support; of the 7,200 areas with a health professional shortage, three in five are in rural areas.

 States that have taken advantage of the option to extend Medicaid coverage to adults living below 138 percent of the federal poverty level saw some of the largest health insurance coverage gains among rural adults – threefold faster than rural adults in nonexpansion states.
 Medicaid and other public programs, like the Children’s Health Insurance Program (CHIP), cover a larger share of people, including small business owners and solo entrepreneurs, in rural areas than in nonrural areas and play a critical role in keeping people healthy while buffering rural communities against hospital closures and provider shortages; these programs can be expanded to cover even more rural residents, including noncitizens.